max3nn/depth-charts/README.md

 ## Conclusions
 1. It was assumed that for this exercise that the positions would be unique, for example.
 In NFL there would only be "TE" position, even though that may not be the case.

+## Responses to the "Important Notes"
+A.
+    1:
+    2:

+B.
+    1:
+    2:

+C:

+D:

+TODO:
+Add Api Request Models.
+Add Api level DTO to return the data in the specified format.